Gynko/blognode/README.md

 The frontend is using React, and is using the Context API to pass down the currentUser state to the different components.

-#### 3.3.3.1.
-Important part 1: using the cookie
+#### 3.3.3.1. using the cookie

-Using the cookie to store it in the state (passed down with the context API):
+Using the cookie to store it in the state in the root App component (and passed down with the context API):

 ```js
 useEffect(() => {